Chatham Scholars Program

 The Chatham Scholars program is not your average honors program.
 Most Colleges and Universities require you to complete more class work than your peers, and offer you nothing more than a distinction at graduation.

 At Chatham, we think a Scholars Program should engage you, not just give you more work to accomplish.
-Your sister Scholars may take a trip to the Andy Warhol Museum and explore how art directly influences culture.
+Your fellow Scholars may take a trip to the Andy Warhol Museum and explore how art directly influences culture.
 Or go to the gym and figure out how a cardio treadmill really computes calories burned.
 Or maybe even attend a ball game to decipher the physics behind a screwball pitch.
 Dinner tonight may be with President Barazzone and local leaders to discuss regional politics and women’s leadership.

 The Chatham Scholars Program is designed as an interdisciplinary challenge, engaging you both in and out of the classroom.
 It requires you to enroll in five courses over three years – three of which are part of your first-year experience.
 These courses are highly focused, challenging, faculty-designed scholars’ seminars.